 Here’s where we’ll start rolling.
 I lined up three noodles on a chopping board and prepped them in batches of three.
 Spread a thin layer of the cheese mixture on each lasagna noodle from end to end.
 You should allot about 1/4 cup of the cheese mixture to each noodle.
 It was easier to use the back of a spoon to spread them out.
 Then top with about two tablespoons of the meat sauce.
 Spread them out again from end to end.

 It’s okay if you’re messy, I made mine super neat so folks could see what they were getting instead of having big red blobs of food.
-Also follow the natural way the lasagna wants too roll with how much stuffing it has and don’t force them into super tight rolls.
+Also, follow the natural way the lasagna wants to roll with how much stuffing it has and don’t force them into super tight rolls.

-All 12 of them should fit nicely in a standard sized baking pan.
-I tried it with a 9×13 casserole dish but it was way too tight.
+All 12 roll ups should fit nicely in a standard-sized baking pan.
+I tried fitting them into a 9×13 casserole dish but it was way too tight.
 Spread two cups of the meat sauce on the bottom of the pan and then arrange your rolled up lasagna noodles seam side down.
-I ended up having rows of three by fours.
-Top each noodle with remaining meat sauce, it should be about one tablespoon per noodle.
+I ended up having rows of three-by-fours.
+Top each noodle with the remaining meat sauce, it should be about one tablespoon per noodle.
 Then finish up with leftover mozzarella and Parmesan cheese spread out among the noodles.
 Feel free to add more cheese on top if you want an even cheesier layer.